 - What smart grid devices am I employing?

-- What are the communication protocols of my devices?
+- What are the physical connectivity and communication protocols required of my devices?

 - How much bandwidth will the addition of these devices take?

 - How do I secure my devices and data?

 - How will I monitor, control, configure, and manage these devices?

 - What frequencies will I need to utilize and how do those frequencies propagate?